Mukhtar Ali

-Mukhtar Abdullahi Ali (مختار عبد الله علي; born 30 October 1997) is a professional footballer, of Somali origin, who plays as a midfielder for Al-Tai on loan from Al-Nassr and the Saudi Arabia national football team.
-He was born in Jeddah and moved to London as an infant.
+Mukhtar Abdullah Ali (مختار عبد الله علي; born 30 October 1997) is a Saudi Arabian professional footballer who plays as a midfielder for Al-Ettifaq and the Saudi Arabia national team.

 Club career

 Chelsea

 In 2008, Ali joined Chelsea at under-11 level from Leyton Orient and progressed through the club's academy system.
 He was part of the Chelsea youth side which recorded back to back triumphs in the FA Youth Cup in 2015 and 2016.
 With 42 appearances in all competitions he was the second-leading appearance maker in the academy and was also nominated for International Somali Sportsman of the Year.

 Vitesse

 On 29 January 2017, Ali joined Vitesse on loan for the remainder of the 2016–17 campaign.
 On 19 February 2017, Ali made his Vitesse debut in their 1–0 home defeat against Ajax, replacing Marvelous Nakamba in the 84th minute.
 On 4 February 2017, he played his first match for Jong Vitesse against SV Spakenburg.
 Ali went onto appear in five more league games during his loan spell.

 On 17 July 2017, Vitesse permanently signed Ali on a three-year deal.